Say hi to the team behind Smith's Garden Centre!

 By the end of the decade, we introduced Granny Smith’s Cafe.
 The cafe was named with remembrance to our late grandmothers who were all incredible home cooks.
 Our cafe is now beginning to gain momentum with our customers who can regularly enjoy home baked goods, hearty English breakfasts and great coffee.

-With the transition in to a new generation of the family, Luke and Kieran entered the business as Directors along side Mick and Tara.
-With their background in Graphic Design, Luke and Kieran relaunched Smith’s Nurseries as Smith’s Garden Centre with new branding to suit.
+With the transition in to a new generation of the family, Luke and Kieran entered the business as Directors with Chloe, Erin and Eleanor all joining too.
+With their backgrounds in Graphic Design, Luke, Kieran, Chloe and Erin relaunched Smith’s Nurseries as Smith’s Garden Centre with new branding to suit.
 This move helped to refine the garden centre and move it in a new direction.